tc39/proposal-temporal/docs/plainyearmonth.md

 This method creates a new `Temporal.PlainYearMonth` which is a copy of `yearMonth`, but any properties present on `yearMonthLike` override the ones already present on `yearMonth`.

-Since `Temporal.PlainYearMonth` objects are immutable, use this method instead of modifying one.
+Since `Temporal.PlainYearMonth` objects each represent a fixed year and month, use this method instead of modifying one.

 If the result is earlier or later than the range of dates that `Temporal.PlainYearMonth` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `overflow`.